-In 2017, the Sites Project Authority applied for State Proposition 1 grant funding to the California Water Commission.
+In 2017, the Sites Project Authority applied for state Proposition 1 grant funding to the California Water Commission.
 Proposition 1 included \$2.7 billion for new storage projects.
 In 2018, the California Water Commission approved \$816 million in state investment to advance the proposed Project, the largest grant award given to any project requesting Proposition 1 support.
-The State's Proposition 1 investment was increased in 2020 to \$836 million.
+The state's Proposition 1 investment was increased in 2020 to \$836 million, and in 2022 to \$875 million.
 To date, the state has released approximately \$40 million to the proposed Project for completion of the environmental documentation and permit process.
 This state investment will pay for a portion of the reservoir cost, and in return, the state will receive flood control and recreation benefits as well as a portion of the water and storage produced by the proposed Project to be dedicated to environmental benefits in the watershed and Delta.
-On the federal side, the proposed Project has been awarded \$104 million in WIIN Act grants by the US Environmental Protection Agency.
+On the federal side, the proposed Project has been awarded \$104 million in WIIN Act grants by the US Environmental Protection Agency (EPA).
 In addition, the proposed Project was awarded a \$449 million US Department of Agriculture loan that can be used to build the intertie between the Glen-Colusa Irrigation District and Tehama-Colusa Irrigation District canals to assist in water operations for the Project and its partners.
-The proposed Project has submitted a letter of interest for a Water Infrastructure Finance and Innovation Act loan of up to \$600 million and is awaiting the results of EPA's review process.
+The Sites Project Authority has been invited to apply for an EPA Water Infrastructure Finance and Innovation Act (WIFIA) loan in the amount of 49 percent of the total project cost (currently estimated to be \$2.2 billion).
+When executed, this low cost and flexible source of financing is estimated to reduce annual debt service payments by approximately 10 percent compared to without WIFIA.